Landowner and occupier responsibilities

 'A Guide for Farmers and Landowners' (PDF) helps you understand some of the legislation which applies and how we are obliged to apply them to various issues.
 It outlines Bedford Borough Council's protocols regarding issues commonly associated with Public Rights of Way.

 A right of way gives users a right to pass and re-pass along a route and to deviate around any obstruction they may come across.
 Any other use on private land may be trespass unless you have the permission of the landowner or some other right to be there.
 Users of rights of way should follow the Countryside Code that reads as follows:

 - Be safe - plan ahead and follow any signs

 - Leave gates and property as you find them

 - Protect plants and animals, and take your litter home

 - Keep dogs under close control

 - Walkers should be prepared to wear boots or wellingtons in poor weather as paths can become very muddy.

 Maintaining path surfaces, including controlling natural vegetation and keeping them free of obstructions.

-This Council carries out an annual clearance programme for many field-edge paths.
+We carry out an annual clearance programme for many field-edge paths.